lorenzooaureli/sanger-qc-blast/README.md

-# Sanger QC & Trim
+# Sanger Quality Control & Trim

 A production-ready command-line tool for quality control and trimming of Sanger sequencing reads from `.ab1` (ABI chromatogram) and `.phd.1` (Phred base-caller) files.